-This course comprises the second half of our French I course.
-Students continue their study of the French language and culture through a variety of methods and materials.
+This course comprises the second half of French I. Students continue their study of the French language and culture through a variety of methods and materials.
 Building on prior knowledge and understanding, students study the structures of French through reading, speaking, listening, and writing.
-Upon completion of this course, students will continue on to French II or French II Intro.
+This course expands students' vocabulary and deepens their ability to communicate.
+Grammar will become more prominent, helping students form more varied, complex, and accurate sentences.
+In addition to oral and listening practice, students read more complex literature, novels, and authentic texts.
+Upon completion of this course, students continue on to French II or French II Intro.